5 Facts about Military Challenge Coins You Didn't Know

 When one member was shot down and captured by enemy forces, they stripped him of his identification, but he kept the coin, worn in a pouch around his neck.

 The soldier later escaped into French territory.
-When the French army were unable to identify him, they were preparing to execute him as a German spy.
+When the French army was unable to identify him, they were preparing to execute him as a German spy.
 Instead, he produced his coin, which the French recognized, and they returned him safely to his unit.

 4. Military challenge coins are a great marketing tool